 Water vole (Arvicola amphibius) are protected under Schedule 5 of the Wildlife and Countryside Act 1981 (as amended).
 Water vole can be present in ditches, streams, ponds and lakes.

-Habitat improvements that can be utilised to mitigate for impacts to this species can include planting of food plants, installation of pre-planted coir rolls and rafts and the creation of new ditches and ponds.
+Habitat improvements that can be used to mitigate impacts to this species can include planting of food plants, installation of pre-planted coir rolls and rafts and the creation of new ditches and ponds.

 ADAS ecologists are experienced at advising upon the necessary surveys and mitigation required in relation to water voles.
-If you would like to discuss your site specific needs with our ecologists please do not hesitate to contact us.
+If you would like to discuss your site-specific needs with our ecologists please do not hesitate to contact us.